54ac/source-sdk-vs2022-deferred/README.md

 ### How do I compile this?

 It should work out of the box with VS2022.
+[This tutorial](https://developer.valvesoftware.com/wiki/Implementing_Deferred_lighting_into_Source_2013) uses this repo as its base.
 I would recommend migrating the shader pipeline to [SCell555's Shader Compile](https://github.com/SCell555/ShaderCompile) tool, but that's up to you.

 ### Notes